usubram/slack-quick-bots/README.md

 Some of the salient features

 *  Pre-defined bot command behaviors with user preferred command name.
-Pre-defined command includes `data`, `recursive`, `alert` and recursive task killer command.
+Pre-defined command includes `data`, `recursive`, `alert` and predefined stop command.
 *  Seamlessly use multiple bot inside same channel.
 Just do @botname {command} or {botname}
 *  Auto generated contextual help/error messages, so just setup the bot and forget it.
 *  Configurable command param for great control.